FerdinandNathaniel/E-star/to-do.md

   - Add extra context
   - More emotions
   - Add field for 'general familiarity' (for recommender system, start 'basic', delve deeper later)
-  - Have recommender system start with 'more familiar' / base emotions to allow for easier starting
+  - Add more modalities (spoken voice for each word by indigenous people, artworks, music, etc.)
 - Improve recommender system
   - Add scalars/weights to strengthen/weaken certain candidate recommendations based on various aspects (sentiment, language, ...)
+  - Have recommender system start with 'more familiar' / base emotions to allow for easier starting
 - Make it possible to explore the words within the system without a personal experience input prompt, and still collect your favourite words you come across.
 - Allow users to choose various forms of dataset to use (Include emotional actions or not, only certain types of content, etc.)